 Push-fit fittings are becoming more and more readily available in home improvement centers and hardware stores, mostly because consumers find them so easy to use.
 Compared to solvent-gluing CPVC and PVC pipes, or sweat-soldering copper pipes with a torch, push-fit fittings are remarkably easy to use and require no particular skill and no dangerous torches or solvents.
 The fittings are engineered with a ring of metal spurs inside the fittings that tightly grip the pipes when they are inserted into the fitting sockets.
 Neoprene O-rings inside the fittings form tight, waterproof seals against the pipes.
-Studies have shown these to be dependable connections appropriate for any pipe unions—even those that are hidden inside finished walls and ceilings.
+According to the American Society of Plumbing Engineers, these connections are dependable and secure even when hidden inside finished walls and ceilings.

 When you are making joints for CPVC, PEX, or copper pipes, push-fit fittings are by far the quickest and easiest way to go.
 There are even irrigation PVC push-fit fittings available that can be used to make quick and easy sprinkler connections.

 Benefits of Push-Fit Fittings

 - The speed of making a connection with push-fit fittings is perhaps the biggest advantage.
 In an emergency, you can quickly cap or repair a pipe by simply slipping on a push-fit fitting.

 - Push-fit fittings are a great way to make pipe connections without having to solder or use clamps, unions, or glue.